wangwei-26/scRNAseq-CellRanger/README.md

 ## Introduction

-Workflows to analyze single-cell RNA-sequencing data using CellRanger, including gene-expression (GEX) library and VDJ library.
+A workflow to analyze single-cell RNA-sequencing data using CellRanger, including gene-expression (GEX) library and VDJ library.

 ## Prerequisite